enisbeygorus/React-Typescript-Path-Finder/README.md

 I try to create this path finding project own my on without looking how it's done.

+## What you can do after open project ?

+You can change the Start Node (Green Node) and End Node (Red Node) by drag and drop.
+After changing the nodes you can click "Find the shortest path" button to see how Djikstra Algorithm scan the nodes and find the shortest path.

+# Updated

+Added Wall Node (Black Node).
+By clicking empty node you can add wall node to empty node or while keep pressing mouse and moving over on nodes you can also add wall nodes.
+With wall nodes we can block the ways that we want.
+So we can change the shortest path with wall nodes.

 # Getting Started with Project

 ## How can you run the project ?